-The jury committee must be equal or more than five members.
+The jury committee consists of at least five professors.
 Deployments of external jury committee members from other universities, research institutes and enterprises etc. is encouraged.

 It is required to pass an intermediate review (in 7Q in standard) and an achievement review (in 11Q in standard) before dissertation review.
 To take an achievement review, an intermediate review must be passed.
 After the dissertation submission, the dissertation presentation (in 11Q in standard) is held before the defense (in 12Q in standard).